 There are a number of types of laser eye surgery techniques to choose from.
 Your eye surgeon will carefully evaluate your eye health, history and refractive error, as well as your age, lifestyle and career considerations to help you decide which laser eye surgery type is best for you.

-ReLEx SMILE® is the new laser technique for the gentle correction of vision defects.
+ReLEx SMILE® is the lastest laser vision correction technique for the gentle correction of shortsightedness and astigmatism.
 Unlike conventional LASIK, this procedure creates no flap and involves the use of only one laser (the femtosecond laser).
-Instead of vaporising cornea tissue to correct the underlying short-sightedness and astigmatism, ReLEx SMILE® removes a small piece of corneal tissue called a lenticule through a small keyhole incision of less than 4 mm.
+Instead of vaporising cornea tissue to correct the underlying refractive error, ReLEx SMILE® removes a small piece of corneal tissue called a lenticule through a small keyhole incision of less than 4 mm.
 This opening is up to 80% smaller than those of the earlier LASIK treatment.
 No flap means a smaller risk of infections and quicker healing, and because no switch of equipment is needed during the treatment, the overall time of the treatment is shorter.

 **ReLEx® and SMILE® are registered trademarks of Carl Zeiss Meditec.

-ASLA procedures are very effective for treating low to moderate amounts of short-sightedness and astigmatism.
-It is a straightforward and surgically less complicated procedure where the protective layer of the cornea is gently removed.
+ASLA procedures provide patients who have thinner corneas and deemed unsuitable for SMILE® or Bladeless LASIK an option to have laser vision correction.
+It is a procedure where the protective layer of the cornea is gently removed.
 The laser is then applied to reshape the corneal surface to the desired requirements.
-Following the cool laser treatment a contact lens is placed over the eye to protect it during the first few days of healing.
-Although the procedure is painless it is quite normal to feel some mild to moderate discomfort for one or two days following treatment.
-The effects of ASLA are not instantaneous as there is an ongoing healing process with the cornea.
-Although the patient is able to see, vision will not immediately be clear and may take up to two weeks to recover.
-For this reason it is recommended that two weeks be left between treatment of each eye.
+Following the cool laser treatment a bandage contact lens is placed over the eye to protect it during the first few days of healing.
+Although the procedure is painless it is quite normal to feel some discomfort following treatment.
+The healing process for ASLA is longer than the other procedures we offer, as it is a more conservative approach.
+Recovery times and expectations will be discussed further during your obligation free consultation.